< Back to Program List

 F. Graduate Record Examination (GRE) General Test scores.

 G. Acceptance by both the Department of Philosophy and the

 - Degree Requirements

 The doctoral program is designed to be completed in five years of full-time work.
 In addition to the minimum degree requirements of the Graduate School, the following are required:

 Seminar coursework will be required from the following three areas: history of philosophy, interface studies, and contemporary philosophy.
 Each of the three areas has a minimum number of required courses.
 The student will also take at least two additional seminars in one of the three areas to fulfill the concentration of studies requirement.

-2. Two interface seminars in interdisciplinary areas between philosophy and another discipline pertaining to the natural sciences, to the social sciences, or to the humanities.
-This requirement may be met either by taking interdisciplinary seminars team-taught by philosophy faculty with faculty from another discipline or by taking regular graduate courses in another discipline.
-Two additional courses from this category may be taken to fulfill concentration requirements.
+- Two interface seminars in interdisciplinary areas between philosophy and another discipline pertaining to the natural sciences, to the social sciences, or to the humanities.
+The requirement may be satisfied by taking two seminars within the department that focus on an interdisciplinary area or by taking one seminar in the department that focuses on an interdisciplinary area and one course in another discipline.
+Two additional departmental seminars from this category may be taken to fulfill concentration requirements.

 B. General Requirements